dreamcareer7/real-estate-server/api_docs/deal.md

 * `optional`                A Bit flag set representing the cases in which this item is asked but not required
 * `show_on_fact_sheet`      A Bit flag set representing the cases in which this context is shown on fact sheet
 * `section`                 Which section of fact sheet this should appear on `CriticalDates|Listing|CDA`
+* `needs_approval`          A boolean which determines if this context needs back office approval or not

 Items based on bit flags use the following constants to determine whether they should show up: